 Pour the mixture into a 9x13 inch glass or ceramic pan.

 In a medium bowl stir together the flour, oats, and sugar.

 Stir in the melted butter.
 The mixture should look like wet sand.

 Crumble the oatmeal topping over top of the cherries.

-*Large rolled oats or large flake oats work well.
-Quick cooking oats are ok.
-Do not use instant oats or steel cut oats.
+**Large rolled oats or large flake oats work too.
+Do not use instant or steel-cut oats.

 Recipe can be halved and made in an 8x8 or 9x9 inch ceramic or glass pan.